aws-samples/aws-cdk-transparent-squid-proxy/README.md

 )
 ```

 Then, we create the Lambda function.
-The ARN of the SNS Topic created in the Monitoring construct is used as an environment variable for the Lambda function.

 ```
 squid_alarm_lambda = _lambda.Function(self, "alarm-function",